-The Office on Aging is the District of Columbia's Agency on Aging that oversees direct services to persons 60 and older through a Senior Service Network.
+The Department of Aging and Community Living (DACL) oversees direct services to persons age 60 and older through a Senior Service Network.
 Within the Senior Service Network are eight community-based agencies, funded by the Office on Aging, to provide health, education and social services.
-In order to use DCOA'S services, seniors are required to become registered participants through the Senior Service Network Lead Agency in their Ward.
+In order to use DACL's services, seniors are required to become registered participants through the Senior Service Network Lead Agency in their Ward.

-In-house, the Office on Aging operates one direct services program: ADRC Information and Assistance Unit (request).
-DCOA also operates (with support from the Department of Health Care Finance) the DC Aging and Disability Resource Center (ADRC), a one-stop resource for long-term care information, benefits and assistance for residents age 60 and older and people with disabilities age 18 and older.
+In-house, the DACL operates one direct services program: ADRC Information and Assistance Unit (request).
+DACL also operates (with support from the Department of Health Care Finance) the DC Aging and Disability Resource Center (ADRC), a one-stop resource for long-term care information, benefits and assistance for residents age 60 and older and people with disabilities age 18 and older.

 Additional services provided through the community agencies include: